kmholcomb/WNND-multimodel-project/README.md

 We created a grid over the contiguous United States (equal area projection) using 200 km diameter hexagons (~34,640 km^2 area).
 Code for making the grid and assigning climate regions to hexagons are in the _hex_grids.R_ script.

 ### Model fitting and scoring
 Model fitting, prediction, and calculation of logarithmic scores for each of the models are found in the following scripts.
-Scripts often use multi-core computation, but comments indicate how to adjust for using a single core.
+Scripts often use multi-core computation, but comments within each script indicate how to adjust for using a single core.
 - Always Absent model: _AA_hex.R_
 - Negative binomial models (hex, region, and national scales): _NB_models.R_
 - Autoregressive model (AR(1)): _clim_ar1_hex.R_
 - Autoregressive climate model (AR(1) Climate): _clim_ar1_hex.R_
 - Machine learning models (random forest and neural network models): _NN_hex_month.RMD_, _NN_hex_season.RMD_, _RF_hex_month.RMD_, and _RF_hex_season.RMD_
+- Median ensemble (used all of the above models except the Always Absent model): _comparison_models_hex.R_

 Comparison of logarithmic scores between models is outlined in the _comparison_models_hex.R_ script.

-Bayesian regression analyses used to statisitically identify differences in model performance are illustrated in the _regression_hex.R_ script.
+Bayesian regression analyses used to statisitically identify differences in model performance by region and across regions are illustrated in the _regression_hex.R_ script.